 The funny part was that I was completely unaware of it until I sat down on my couch.

 Watching Star Trek in your jammies may not seem really rebellious in your normal schedule (nor may it sound interesting to you!), but for us, this was a major diversion from the routine.
 Not shockingly, after my hour of coffee and Star Trek I felt refueled.
 Ready to take on the world.
-Words easily came from my pen to my page, I found new joy in my preparations for Holy Week.
+Words easily came from my pen to my page.
+I found new joy in my preparations for the Easter season ahead.

 I’m so thankful for the quiet moments of rest.
-This particular rest isn’t profound life changing vacation rest, or Sabbath day devotion rest, or even I need a nap on Easter Sunday afternoon rest, but it was “come away for a quiet time rest.”
+This particular rest isn’t profound life-changing-vacation rest, or Sabbath-day-devotion rest, or even I-need-a-nap-on-Easter-Sunday-afternoon rest.
+It is come-away-for-a-quiet-time-and-rest rest.

-Jesus offered his disciples rest, that they may not have taken without His verbalizing it.
-It would have been ok, had my husband said no thank you to Star Trek on Good Friday morning, but I’m so thankful I offered, so that he could accept.
+Jesus offered his disciples rest, that they may not have taken without His verbalizing it, offering it as a gift.
+It would have been ok, had my husband said no thank you to Star Trek that morning, but I’m so thankful I offered, so that he could accept.

 What does “a quiet place” and rest look like to you?
 Who keeps you accountable for rest, in a gospel kind of way?
-Who offers you a quiet places and rest?
-Who can you offer this to?
+Who offers you a quiet place and rest?
+Who can you offer some quiet and rest to today?

-This is just one more way Jesus’s work is done through us, to one another.
+This is just one more way Jesus’ work is done through us, poured into one another.
 The simple offer of rest.

 Our family decided that every Saturday morning when there is nothing on the schedule, it will officially be Star Trek in our jammies morning.
 We even busted out the calendar to make sure that there were 2 mornings a month freed up for this over the next few months.
 It sounds so silly, but so wonderful.

 What a sweet, sweet gift of our Lord.
 Praising Him for each moment, in the busyness and in the rest!